PINTO0309/onnx2tf/docs/fb_refactor7_improvements.md

 gate with `349 passed in 20.54s`, plus the branch-changed broad related suite with `1394 passed in 24.34s`.

+Two stale indexed quantized-Swish tests no longer monkeypatch compatibility map helpers that are absent from the lowerer.
+They now assert the actual owner module's indexed-only contract while preserving runtime GraphIndex refresh, currentness, mutation-counter, metadata, and fixed-point checks.
+The complete owner module passes `21 passed in 0.53s`; the related terminal orchestration, architecture, and pass-efficiency gate passes `364 passed in 18.52s`.

 Focused Ruff, Python bytecode compilation, and `git diff --check` also pass.
 These results are contract and orchestration tests; they do not claim a new full model-corpus run for this observation and accounting unit.